TAbdiukov/CCSP-Mnemonics/README.md

 * RAW – Direct hands-on low-level access some drive (including access to S.M.A.R.T. and drive firmware!).
 Access directly: `You → Drive`.
 Direct access means "Direct responsibility" for data remanence caused and found.
 * Volume-storage – High-level, abstracted ("abstractioned"), indirect, access to a (likely virtual) drive in a cluster: `You → Cluster of drives → (Subcluster of drives?
 It's a cloud architecture after all) → Drive`
-	* File-storage – Store files in an abstract vacuum – like in Cisco devices.
+	* File-storage – Store files in an abstract vacuum – like on Cisco devices.
 	* Block-storage – Store blocks of data like on hard drives – you can orchestrate filesystems, NTFS Master File Tables, folders, files, file attributes etc.

 #### By longevity